Fl0W97/ci-c5-housing-market-prices/README.md

 The second pipeline focuses on regression modeling and sales price prediction.
 The key steps are as follows:

-- **Hyperparameter Optimization**: A search for the best model and hyperparameters is conducted.
+* **Hyperparameter Optimization**: A search for the best model and hyperparameters is conducted.
 Multiple regression algorithms, including ExtraTreesRegressor, GradientBoostingRegressor, and others, are evaluated.
 Among the algorithms tested, ExtraTreesRegressor provided the best performance.

-- **Multiple Regression Models**: Several regression models were trained and evaluated with hyperparameter optimization using GridSearchCV.
+* **Multiple Regression Models**: Several regression models were trained and evaluated with hyperparameter optimization using GridSearchCV.
 The models tested included:

-    - **ExtraTreesRegressor**: Mean score around -0.056811 (best performance).
+* **ExtraTreesRegressor**: Mean score around -0.056811 (best performance).
-    - **GradientBoostingRegressor**: Mean score around -0.066239.
+* **GradientBoostingRegressor**: Mean score around -0.066239.
-    - **XGBRegressor**: Mean score around -0.069641.
+* **XGBRegressor**: Mean score around -0.069641.
-    - **RandomForestRegressor**: Mean score around -0.072316.
-    - **AdaBoostRegressor**: Mean score around -0.076377.
+* **RandomForestRegressor**: Mean score around -0.072316.* **AdaBoostRegressor**: Mean score around -0.076377.
-    - **DecisionTreeRegressor**: Mean score around -0.083047 (lowest performance).
+* **DecisionTreeRegressor**: Mean score around -0.083047 (lowest performance).

-- **Hyperparameter Tuning for ExtraTreesRegressor**: Several hyperparameters for the ExtraTreesRegressor were tested to identify the optimal configuration.
+* **Hyperparameter Tuning for ExtraTreesRegressor**: Several hyperparameters for the ExtraTreesRegressor were tested to identify the optimal configuration.
 The hyperparameters were defined using the `params_quick_search` method.

-- **Model Selection**: After the optimization process, the best-performing model and corresponding hyperparameters were selected based on the evaluation results.
+* **Model Selection**: After the optimization process, the best-performing model and corresponding hyperparameters were selected based on the valuation results.

-- **Model Evaluation**: Predictions were made using the trained model, and performance was evaluated using various metrics.
+* **Model Evaluation**: Predictions were made using the trained model, and performance was evaluated using various metrics.
 A visual comparison of the actual vs. predicted sales prices was generated.
 Different scoring methods, such as `neg_mean_absolute_error` and `r2`, were used to assess the pipeline's overall effectiveness.

-- **Feature Importance**: The most important features contributing to the model's predictions were identified.
+* **Feature Importance**: The most important features contributing to the model's predictions were identified.
 The top features in terms of importance were:
-    - `OverallQual`
+* `OverallQual`
-    - `GrLivArea`
+* `GrLivArea`
-    - `YearBuilt`
+* `YearBuilt`

 | **Code snippet** | **Library** | **Comment** |
 |------------------|-------------|-------------|